T. J. Carrie: 2014

-On May 21, 2014, the Oakland Raiders signed Carrie to a four-year, $2.28 million contract that includes a signing bonus of $66,964.
+On May 21, 2014, the Raiders signed Carrie to a four-year, $2.28 million contract that includes a signing bonus of $66,964.

 Throughout training camp, Carrie competed to be the Raiders' nickelback against Chimdi Chewka, Keith McGill, and Taiwan Jones.
 Head coach Dennis Allen named Carrie the nickelback and third cornerback on the depth chart, behind starters Tarell Brown and Carlos Rogers.
 He also began the season as the Raiders' primary punt returner.

-He made his professional regular season debut in the Oakland Raiders' season-opener at the New York Jets and recorded five combined tackles, forced a fumble, and recovered a fumble during their 19–14 loss.
+He made his professional regular season debut in the Raiders' season-opener at the New York Jets and recorded five combined tackles, forced a fumble, and recovered a fumble during their 19–14 loss.
 Carrie forced a fumble by Jets' quarterback Geno Smith in the second quarter and recovered it before being tackled by Willie Colon.
 On September 28, 2014, Carrie recorded five solo tackles, broke up a pass, and made his first career interception during the Raiders' 38–14 loss to the Miami Dolphins in Week 4.
 Carrie intercepted a pass by Dolphins' quarterback Ryan Tannehill, that was originally intended for tight end Dion Sims, and returned it for a 28-yard gain in the third quarter.
 The following day, the Oakland Raiders announced their decision to fire head coach Dennis Allen after they began the season with an 0–4 record.
 They named assistant head coach/offensive line coach Tony Sparano was named the interim head coach for the remainder of the season.
 On October 12, 2014, Carrie earned his first career start as an extra defensive back and recorded four combined tackles and made two pass deflections in a 31–28 loss against the San Diego Chargers in Week 6.
 He was inactive for the Raiders' Week 10 loss to the Denver Broncos due to an ankle injury.
 Carrie was also sidelined for a Week 12 loss to the Kansas City Chiefs due to his ankle injury.
 In Week 14, he collected a season-high seven solo tackles in the Raiders' 24–13 win against the San Francisco 49ers.
 He was also inactive for the Raiders' Week 17 loss at the Denver Broncos after aggravating his ankle injury.
 He finished the season with 44 combined tackles (37 solo), eight pass deflections, and an interception in 13 games and fours starts.
 He also appeared as a kick returner and gained 352-yards on 15 returns and returned 26 punts for 195-yards.